Ginxss/tfds/README.md

 ## Array
 Dynamic array that can reallocate with an appropriate size when accessed out of bounds.
 The reallocation size is the smallest multiple of the current size that can fit the new index (in most cases 2 * old index).
 Automatic reallocation can be turned off in the constructor.

-Obviously automatic reallocation is **dangerous** and should not be used in any kind of production code.
-But i thought it could be useful for quickly testing something or setting up a quick prototype, as the array can pretty much be treated like pseudo-code.
+Obviously this is **dangerous** and should not be used in any kind of production code.
+But i thought it could be useful for quickly testing something or setting up a quick prototype, as the array can be pretty much treated like pseudo-code.

 ---

 ### Constructor
-Default constructor with type `int`, initial capacity 10 and automatic reallocation turned on:
+Default constructor with type `std::string`, initial capacity 10 and automatic reallocation turned on:
 ```
-tf::array<int> array;
+tf::array<std::string> array;
 ```
 A custom initial capacity (in this case 100) and the reallocation behaviour can be set in the constructor:
 ```
-tf::array<int> array(100, false);
+tf::array<std::string> array(100, false);
 ```
-If the array is accessed out of bounds and automatic reallocation is set to false, the array throws a tf::exception.

 Copy constructor, copy assignment operator, move constructor and move assignment operator also exist.

 ---